Stunning Ancient Roman Amphitheatres In European Cities

-Many great films of past years have given us a glimpse into how it may have been to attend these events in the past, but surely none of them compare to its reality.
+The events in these vast stadiums varied from epic gladiator battles to gruesome executions.
+Gladiators were swordsmen who entertained the crowds who came to watch.
+Their fights would involve violent meetings with wild animals, including tigers and convicted criminals.
+Many great films of past years have given us a glimpse into how it may have been to attend these events in the past, but indeed none of them compares to its reality.

-There were around 230 amphitheatres built during the Roman era and there are still great examples of Roman amphitheatres in European cities.
-Below are some of the best.
+Around 230 amphitheatres were built during the Roman era, and there are still great examples of Roman amphitheatres in Europe, from Rome in Italy to Pula in Croatia.
+Across many European cities, there are many awe-inspiring examples still standing today.

 Colosseum – Rome